-- Understand structured and unstructured memory analysis in Windows and Linux operating systms
+- Understand structured and unstructured memory analysis in Windows and Linux operating systems

-- Understand how memory forensic fits into and speeds up modern incident response investigations
+- Understand how Memory forensics fits into and speeds up modern incident response investigations

 - Learn how advanced attackers try to get around modern detection mechanisms

-Memory forensics is an integral part of successful incident response investigation.
+Memory forensics is an integral part of successful incident response investigations.
 Over the last year, incident response procedures have grown from investigating single computer images at time to investigating hundreds of thousand machines all at once.
 In the beginning of every investigation, the attacker is way ahead.
-We as incident responders need to find ways to get ahead of the attackers quickly and kick them out of our networks.
-While there has been shed a lot of light on scaling harddrive atrtifact based investigations to large numbers of endpoints, the memory forensics part has been the neglected part of classical forensics for a while.
-This rapidly changes as many attacks are way more lilekly to be uncovered when looking into memory than with more classical means.
+Incident responders need to find ways to get ahead of the attackers quickly and kick them out of our networks.
+While there has been a lot of light shed on scaling hard drive artifact-based investigations to large numbers of endpoints, the memory forensics part has been the neglected part of classical forensics for a while.
+This rapidly changes as many attacks are way more lilkely to be uncovered when looking into memory than with more classical means.
 Memory forensics ties into many disciplines in cyber investigations.
-From the classical law enforcement inveatigations that focus on user artifacts via malware analysis to large-scale hunting, memory forensic has a number of applications that for many teams are still terra incognita.
-The FOR532 Enterprise Memory Forensics In-Depth calss strives to change that and speed up your incident response, your threat hunting and your malware analysis significantly.
+From the classical law enforcement investigations that focus on user artifacts via malware analysis to large-scale hunting, memory forensics has several applications that for many teams are still terra incognita.
+The FOR532 Enterprise Memory Forensics In-Depth class strives to change that and speed up your incident response, your threat hunting, and your malware analysis significantly.

-Finally when you understand memory on one machines it is time to scale your investigation to a larger number of machines.
-That works with structured analysis as well as with unstructured analysis.
-We will use cutting edge tools to scale memory forensics in a very unique way.
+Finally, when you understand memory on one machine, it is time to scale your investigation to a larger number of machines.
+Both structured analysis as well as with unstructured analysis matter.
+We will use cutting edge toools to scale memory forensics in a unique way.

-The digital evidence we will use is set up in a way to ressamble real cases the author came across in his career.
+The digital evidence we leverage in the labs is designed to resemble real cases the author came across in his career.
 You will be working on the evidence a significant amount of time in many different labs.
-As it is important to understand how attackers leave certain traces, every now and than you will be asked to switch sides and attack a system that you later analyse.
-That allows you to have a 360 dgree view on modern incident response analysis.
+As it is important to understand how attackers leave certain traces, every now and then you will be asked to switch sides and attack a system that you later analyze.
+This approach enables incident responders to have a 360 degree view on modern incident response analysis.

-In the second half of day 4 you can bring your newly acquired knowledge into action in a scoreboard-style capture the flag.
-You will be presented with new evidence that was build based on real-world cases and score points.
+In the second half of day 4 you can put your newly acquired knowledge into action in a scoreboard-style capture the flag.
+You will be presented with new evidence that was built based on real-world cases and score points for correctly answered questions.
 Regardless of how new you are to memory forensics, there will be interesting traces for you to find in the evidence.